anyscale/templates/templates/intro-services/README.md

 ## Deploy to production as a service

-In order to enable fault tolerance and expose your app to the public internet, you must "Deploy" the application, which will create an Anyscale Service backed by a public load balancer.
-This service will run in a separate Ray cluster from the workspace, and will be monitored by the Anyscale control plane to recover on node failures.
-You will also be able to deploy rolling updates to the service without incurring downtime.
+To enable fault tolerance and expose your app to the public internet, you must "deploy" the app, which creates an Anyscale Service backed by a public load balancer.
+This service deploys in a separate Ray Cluster, not in the workspace, and the Anyscale control plane monitors it to recover on node failures.
+You can also deploy rolling updates to the service without incurring downtime.

 Use the following command to deploy your app as `my_service`.